ibm-cloud-docs/SecureGateway/securegateway_faq.md

 {: #app-space}

 ### Question
-Do you need to run the Node.js app in the same {{site.data.keyword.Bluemix_notm}} space as the Secure Gateway service?
+Do I need to run the Node.js app in the same {{site.data.keyword.Bluemix_notm}} space as the Secure Gateway service?

 ### Answer
 No, you do not need to run your app in the same {{site.data.keyword.Bluemix_notm}} space as the Secure Gateway service.